Aquademics

 The Aquademics model's impact can be measured by the number of former members currently in professions where credentials and opportunities require associate and college degrees.
-Aquademics alums are represented in the following professions: business, communications, nonprofit administration, computer science, law, and the military, including the U.S. Marine Corps and the U.S. Navy.
+Aquademics alumni are represented in the following professions: business, communications, nonprofit administration, computer science, law, and the military, including the U.S. Marine Corps and the U.S. Navy.

-Moreover, a few Aquademics alums and former staff have volunteered or are working in water sport professions.
-Two head coaches, who started their water sport coaching with Aquademics, continued with their coaching careers.
-Aquademics' original coach, Vicki Hames-Frazier was a water sports instructor of children with special needs for the Washtenaw Intermediate School District.
+Moreover, a few Aquademics alums and former staff have volunteered or are working in water sports professions.
+Two head coaches, who started their water sports coaching with Aquademics, continued with their coaching careers.
+Aquademics' original coach, Vicki Hames-Frazier, was a water sports instructor for children with special needs for the Washtenaw Intermediate School District.
 After Aquademics, Hames-Frazier became head coach of the co-ed swimming team at Ann Arbor Greenhills School.
 She is one of the first African American women to coach a high school competitive swimming team in Michigan.

 Kelton Graham was Aquademics' longest-serving coach.
 Graham was a student athlete on the men's swimming team at Eastern Michigan University.
 After Aquademics, Graham took head coaching positions at both the club and high school levels.
 In 2006, he was appointed head coach of the Huron High School (Ann Arbor, Michigan) boys' swimming team.
 In 2008, Graham led the boys' swimming team to its first Class A championship in 19 years.
 That same year, Graham was named the Michigan Interscholastic Swim Coaches Association Coach of the Year, becoming the first African American to receive this award.

 Beginnings

 In 1990, Jeanine DeLay, faculty member and first coach of the Ann Arbor Greenhills School co-ed swimming team, met with former colleague, Wilma Allen, then Assistant Director, Research Services at CPHA, a national health information services firm.
 DeLay was interested in starting a swimming program for underserved kids whose access to swimming had been impeded by discrimination, inadequate resources and lack of coaching mentors.
-Cognizant and supportive of appeals for educational reform in athletics voiced at the time by tennis champion, humanitarian and activist Arthur Ashe, Allen and DeLay, also committed the endeavor to a strong academic program.
-They were joined in forming Aquademics by three other educators and health care professionals to comprise the founding board: Carmel Borders, adjunct faculty member in health education at Eastern Michigan University, Melvin Rhoden, Admissions Director of Ann Arbor Greenhills School and health company executive, Gloria Jackson.
+Cognizant and supportive of appeals for educational reform in athletics voiced at the time by tennis champion, humanitarian and activist Arthur Ashe, Allen and DeLay also committed the endeavor to a strong academic program.
+They were joined in forming Aquademics by three other educators and health care professionals to comprise the founding board: Carmel Borders, adjunct faculty member in health education at Eastern Michigan University; Melvin Rhoden, Admissions Director of Ann Arbor Greenhills School and health company executive, Gloria Jackson.

 Aquademics' name merged its two vital goals: Aqua(tics) and (aca)Demics.
 The motto served its mission: Swimmers Make Better Learners.
-The logo featured its goal: a Black swimmer smoothly churning through large waves.
+The logo featured its goal: a Black swimmer gliding through large waves.

 The Southeastern Michigan Competitive Swimming Culture and Community

-Southeastern Michigan is a long-established training site for competitive swimmers and well- recognized in the competitive swimming world.
+Southeastern Michigan is a long-established training site for competitive swimmers and is well-recognized in the competitive swimming world.
 It boasts top-ranked, championship and highly respected college teams, among them the University of Michigan, Oakland University and Eastern Michigan University.